Dr Alison Williams

 - Telephone: +44 (0) 191 208 8489

-I am a Senior Lecturer in Political Geography, with interests in military geographies and geopolitics.
+I am a Senior Lecturer in Political Geography.
+My research is situated in military geographies and geopolitics.
 Specifically, I am interested in vertical and aerial geopolitics; analysing the role of aviation and aircraft in the projection of power across space.
-This interest has both historical and contemporary foci and, to date, includes work on the aerial geopolitics of the inter-war Pacific, the use of military air power to enforce international boundaries, the performativity of UK military airspaces, and the embodied geopolitics of drone warfare.
+This interest has both historical and contemporary foci and includes work on the aerial geopolitics of the inter-war Pacific, the use of military air power to enforce international boundaries, the performativity of UK military airspaces, and the embodied geopolitics of drone warfare.

 I have been PI on an ESRC funded project investigating the 'value' of university armed service units (2012-15), and was academic lead on a Leverhulme Artist-in-Residence project on visualising military airspaces (2013-14).
 Between July 2008 - June 2011 I was an ESRC Research Fellow working on a programme of research entitled 'The Geographies of Military Airspaces'.